spadmanaban25/cse15l-lab-report/index.md

 <br>
 <span style="font-size:18px;">Where yy is your last few characters of your username</span><br>
 <span style= "font-size:18px;">Once you press Enter, it will ask you if you are sure to continue connecting (This happens when you try to login to new device).
 Type ***yes*** and continue.
 Next, it will ask for password, so type in your password (it will appear blank, but you are still typing).
-There might few times where it will ask you to type the password couple times, but again it might be due to new device login, or you are typing incorrect password.
+There might be circumstances where it will ask you to type the password couple times, but again it might be due to new device login, or you are typing incorrect password.
 Afer this, you should get a similar result:
 <br>
 ```